madison-housing-cs638/showcase-code/docs/updates/FinalReport.md

 * 2010 Census Data
   * 2010 Census Data provided information on the demographics of different regions of Madison.
 Each single-family home is labeled with the census tract, so we were able to estimate the demographics of each single-family assessment area.

-#### Deficiencies in our data.
+### Deficiencies in our data.

 The primary deficiency of our data is that we could only gather assessment values for 2019 and 2020.
 Without assessment values for each year, it is hard to determine the fairness / accuracy of assessments relative to sales prices because the sales prices vary according to the housing market.

+We also wanted to assess if all the houses in the City of Madison are assessed equally.
+Our aim was to find any racial biases in the division of assessment areas and the way homes are assessed.
+We are going to pay special attention to these areas in our analysis below.

+* The heat map above shows the population of each Assessment Area of the City of Madison.
+Each pink dot corresponds to a single-family home of that area.
+* One of the key problems we faced during our analysis was the unavailability of data for a few areas.
+* The East Sector is one of the densely populated areas yet is one of the least assessed areas.
+* However, we conclude that this lack of assessment is not due to any racial reasons but in fact the importance of an Assessment area.
+Majority of the assessment has been done in the Isthmus Sector and Near West Sector (Downtown), which just happens to be thickly populated by White population.

 ### Adjustments